Our trusted team delivers the most accurate screening results and provides

 a full range of interventions designed to return you to health as promptly

 and painlessly as possible.
 From colon cancer screening, to chronic heartburn,

 to care of liver and pancreative disease, our gastroenterologists and

 general surgeons provide relief for patients suffering digestive ailments

 and conditions of the digestive tract.

-To find a Huntington Hospital Gastroenterologist, visit our
+have a Gastroenterologist, find a Huntington Hospital Gastroenterologist

 A note from Richard Nickowitz, MD, medical director, gastroenterology

 “In the gastroenterology department at Huntington Hospital, our dedicated

 group of physicians, nurses, technicians and support staff use state-of-the-art